ckjpdx/sass-test/README.md

 _epicodus week 3 solo project_
 _by Chris K Johnson_

+## Usage
+You must use the responsive browser when viewing smaller pixel widths, otherwise the site will not look right!

 ### Two-Day Project Thoughts and Feedback section
 #### Design
 We (my pair and I) drew out a wireframe sketch of two designs for mobile-first, tablet, and desktop views.
 Working from the top down we created a design that had both graphic-oriented information (hero) as well as main content areas for the majority of the information (body panels, p elements) using graphical elements along the way to break up the content.